 - Am I looking to buy a long-term residence, investment property, or vacation home?

-- Am I prepared for the additional responsibilities that come with homeownership?
+- Am I prepared for the additional responsibilities that come with homeownership (or a different home than the one I have)?

 - How long do I plan to live in this home?